-MEDICATION REVIEW & MEDICATION ISSUES Understand the necessary monitoring requirements of med Understand how to document the details of a medication re Have a sound understand how repeat prescribing works with pharmacy. view on the clinical system.
-Be able to review medication in terms of efficacy, need, side effects, safety, clinical cost and in line with prescribing guidelines. and AMR standards.
-Adverse side effectsIneffective medication Blood monitoring - U&E, LFT, FBC, drug levels, CRP, TFT Referral back to secondary care Assess for concordance and compliance issues considering the people individual circumstances and requirements.
-Poor complianceOveruse of medication when required Help people to understand what medication they have been prescribed (or not prescribed) and why.
-Misuse of medication Issues with polypharmacy Act appropriately on alerts issued by the MHRA.
-Understand the traffic light system for local formulary and medications issued only under shared care Abnormal blood test monitoring results agreements.
-Higher risk groups - requiring risk reduction medicines
+Understand how to document the details of a medication review on the clinical system.

+Have a sound understand how repeat prescribing works within the general practice/primary care and wider team - e.g. community pharmacy.

+- Be able to review medication in terms of efficacy, need, side effects, safety, clinical cost and in line with prescribing guidelines. and AMR standards. - Assess for concordance and compliance issues considering the people individual circumstances and requirements. - Help people to understand what medication they have been prescribed (or not prescribed) and why. - Act appropriately on alerts issued by the MHRA. - Understand the traffic light system for local formulary and medications issued only under shared care agreements.